nixcloud/nixpkgs-workshop/README.md

 # nix related workshops

-welcome to the second workshop on the cccamp2015, after we've been using nix-shell to instantiate custom environments with toolchains for developing software we are now going into nixpkgs and how software is packaged:
+welcome to the second `workshop on the cccamp2015`, after we've been using `nix-shell` to instantiate custom environments with toolchains for developing software we are now going into `nixpkgs` and how software is packaged:

 * https://events.ccc.de/camp/2015/wiki/Session:NixOS
 * https://nixos.org/wiki/NixOS_Chaos_Communication_Camp_2015#workshop:_nixpkgs